Yaniv Valik

 Read more

-Veeam Backup & Replication
+Veeam Backup & Replication:

 CVE-2022-26500 and CVE-2022-26501: These vulnerabilities allow remote, unauthenticated attackers to execute arbitrary code.
-They were actively exploited by ransomware groups like Monti and Yanluowang shortly after discovery, emphasizing the importance of timely patching.
+They were actively exploited by ransomware groups like Monti and Yanluowang shortly after discovery, emphasizing the importance of timely patching

 CVE-2023-28432: This vulnerability in MinIO’s Multi-Cloud Object Storage framework allows attackers to return all environment variables, including sensitive information like MINIO_SECRET_KEY and MINIO_ROOT_PASSWORD.

-Veritas Backup Exec
+Veritas Backup Exec:

 CVE-2021-27876: This vulnerability allows unauthorized file access through the Backup Exec Agent.

-These vulnerabilities have been actively exploited, highlighting the risks associated with unpatched backup solutions.
+This vulnerability had been actively exploited, highlighting the risks associated with unpatched backup solutions.

 Oracle ZFS Storage Appliance: